marciof/Eon/specification/specification.md

 If the map is empty the default value is immediately returned.

+If the reducing function is called for a set element, only the value is passed, no key.

+If iterating over a list, list elements are first iterated in order, then all remaining map key/value pairs in insertion order.

 If less or more than three arguments are passed, it returns the result of `(debug 'parameter-mismatch)`.

 If the `map` argument isn't a map or the `reducer` argument isn't a function, it returns the result of `(debug 'prototype-mismatch)`.